liferay/liferay-docs/develop/tutorials/articles/blade-development/blade-manual-bundle-creation.markdown

 the specific project in this example.
 Take note of the plugin that's applied, `biz.aQute.bnd.builder`.
 This plugin lets you have your Bnd cake, and eat it, too (so to speak).
-It's needed because the BLADE Gradle projects use Bnd to configure the project, without using a Bnd Workspace based build environment.
+It's needed because the BLADE Gradle projects use Bnd to configure the project, without using a build environment based on a Bnd Workspace.

 If you run `gradle build` now, the project builds successfully.
 Of course you can do whatever you want with your build script, and fold it into any existing